 - 2.2 East Meon is a village of considerable antiquity, which grew up near the source of the River Meon.
 This is the highest rising chalk stream in England and emerges south of the village, flowing north before changing direction near Frogmore to flow westwards, through and beyond the village of East Meon down through the Meon Valley. - 2.3 East Meon has a very attractive and unspoiled rural landscape setting, lying in a well-defined valley between high chalk downs.
 Much of the village lies between 100 and 110m AOD (above ordnance datum) but the surrounding hills rise to over 200m in places. - 2.4 Park Hill, a steep-sided down, lies immediately to the north of the village providing a dramatic backdrop in views looking north towards the village.
 Park Hill connects to Pidham Hill, to the east forming a long south-facing down. - 2.5 To the south, the village is also overlooked by Small Down and Salt Hill while Henwood Down overlooks the village from the west.
 Taken together, the distinctive landforms of the chalk downs create a highly distinctive and scenically attractive setting for East Meon.
 The surrounding countryside is well-managed with a mixture of land under arable cultivation or pasture, together with a few, mainly large, woodland blocks.
 The village of East Meon is set well apart from other settlements and there are very few visual detractors in the landscape.
-All these residents and visitors.
+All these factors combine to give East Meon a truly unique rural landscape setting which is highly valued by residents and visitors. - 2.6 East Meon is located in the recently-designated South Downs National Park, a national landscape designation which recognises the high quality of the mainly chalk downland landscapes that extend from Hampshire to East Sussex.
+This is the highest level of landscape protection available.